When ordering, there is an option to choose slightly longer Brake-Bands for Ergon Grips.

 Note: This is salesmanship.
 The actual process involves cursing:

 Bar-End shifters have housing that keeps you from slipping the Brake-Bands up to the levers.
 If you have bar-ends, or for some other reason you can not slip the Brake-Bands up to your brake levers, have your Brake-Bands sent disassembled.
 You will need to fit them over your cables and snap them together .

 For typical handlebars and levers Brake-Bands come assembled; Just slip them on.

 One, or both of your brakes must be engaged while using a Click-Stand.
 Brake-Bands are included with your order, one for each lever, and a spare.
 Slip them over your handlebar, pull the tab over your brake lever to hold it shut.

 2 Brake-Bands are included with your purchase.
 Spares can be purchased separately.

 When not in use your Brake-Bands just cling to your handlebar waiting for their next chance to serve.

 The Cradle size typically is the diameter, the distance across or width, of your top tube if it is roundish.
-Either eyeball it with a ruler, use a caliper, or measure around it with a piece of string, then divide the string's length by 3.14 (just like your math teacher taught you!)
+Either eyeball it with a ruler, use a caliper, or if it's round, measure around it with a piece of string, then divide the string's length by 3.14 (just like your math teacher taught you!)

 Order the smallest cradle that your top tube will fit.
 A cradle can be too large with no problems.

 The cradles will fit oval and irregular shaped tubes.
 If that is the case there is a place while ordering to give the width, height, and shape of your top tube.
 In most cases it is how wide your tube is that matters. do email me if you have a question: info@Click-Stand.com